Evgeny105/tcx_bot/README.md

-# Telegram Bot for Uploading TCX Files from Kinomap to Garmin Connect
+# Telegram Bot for Uploading TCX and FIT Files from Kinomap to Garmin Connect

 This Telegram bot automates the process of converting and uploading TCX files from Kinomap to Garmin Connect.
 Users can easily send their workout data through the bot, simplifying integration with the Garmin ecosystem.